-Capitalize the names of political parties and of movements with a specific doctrine, e.g., a Communist official, a Democratic senator.
-Use lower case for nonspecific references, e.g., The communist part of the former Soviet Bloc, but the Communist Party of what was then East Germany; the settlement was run on communist principles; he proposed a democratic vote.
-The name of a political philosophy should be lower case as noun or adjective, unless it derives from a proper noun: communism, communist, fascism, fascist, but Marxism, Marxist, Nazi, Nazism.
+Capitalise the names of political parties and of movements with a specific doctrine, e.g., a Communist official, a Democratic senator.
+Use lowercase for nonspecific references, e.g., the communist part of the former Soviet Bloc, but the Communist Party of what was then East Germany; the settlement was run on communist principles; he proposed a democratic vote.
+The name of a political philosophy should be lowercase as noun or adjective unless it derives from a proper noun: communism, communist, fascism, fascist,.
+But Marxism, Marxist, Nazi, Nazism.

-For technical reasons, avoid the word “poll” in the headline, which should be reserved for polls commissioned by Reuters itself.
+For technical reasons, avoid the word “poll” in the headline, which should be reserved for polls commissioned by Reuters.

 Use Pune, India.